 - 4 oz 190 proof alcohol or vodka

 - Ylang Ylang

-- Pour into spritz bottle and add 3 oz water.
-Shake, spray.
+- Pour into spritz bottle, shake, spray.

 Become a Natural Living Guru!
 To enjoy an abundant (healthy) life, we have found that living a life free of harmful chemicals is crucial for physical, mental, emotional and especially spiritual wellbeing.
 However, most people don't know where to start.
 So, to help you on your journey, we have created a 5-Part Video Home Tour that shows you exactly how we have detoxed our home (and life!).
 As part of our Natural Living Family, we want to give you an opportunity to watch it for FREE.
 All you need to do is reserve your spot by clicking HERE.
 We'll see you there!